simplyEngineering/ESP32-and-Horticulture/README.md

-# An account of the integration of embedded microcontrollers (esp ESP32 and ESP8266) in an indoor horticultural setting.
+# Embedding microcontrollers (esp ESP32 and ESP8266) in an indoor horticultural setting - an einteresting example.

 Whatever the crop, balancing yield and quality against cost and time  demands tight control of growing conditions.
 However, effective control cannot be carried out without an intimate knowledge of growing conditions, demanding measurement and control sub-systems for which the low-cost ESP32 and ESP8266 devices are very well suited.

+Examples of the microcontrollers used:

+For the purpose of this exercise a field operation was set up with the cooperation of a local tomato grower having  polytunnels scattered over a large area.
+A typical polytunnel configuration and outbuiding:

-For the purpose of this exercise and as a realistic field operation the growing facilities of a local tomato grower were recruited whos polytunnels were scattered over a large area.
-In order to conveniently facilitate R&D activities, a small greenhouse 'lab' was constructed, based upon a 'Veg trug' Tomato greenhouse, a free-standing timber structure having a small footprint, a requirement due its unusual location within the cockpit of a dry-docked sailing yacht.
+To conveniently facilitate R&D activities, a small greenhouse 'lab' was constructed, based upon a 'Veg trug' Tomato greenhouse, a free-standing timber structure having a small footprint, a requirement due its unusual location within the cockpit of a dry-docked sailing yacht.

+The basic 'VegTrug' frame:

 Control loops are provided for Temperature, Humidity, Irrigation and Ventilation whilst CO2 and light levels are monitored/logged for informational purposes only.